 Web search

-TAVILY_API_KEY | API key from tavily.com.
-Powers the web-search skill. |
+TAVILY_API_KEY | tavily_api_key | API key from tavily.com.
+Required before the web-search skill can be enabled. |

 env:VAR_NAME to reference environment variables rather than inlining credential values directly in the YAML file.